Pranathivutla30/Artificial-intelligence/README.md

-# 🤖 AI Final Project Repository – Churn Prediction & Model Evaluation
+# 🤖 AI  Project Repository – Churn Prediction & Model Evaluation

 Welcome to my Artificial Intelligence project repository!
 This repository showcases two AI projects developed as part of my academic coursework, focused on building, evaluating, and interpreting machine learning classification models using real-world data.
 It also includes a comprehensive PDF report explaining the methods, results, and conclusions drawn from the projects.

 ---

-## 📁 Project Files
+##  Project Files

 This repository includes the following: